phetsims/phet-info/doc/phet-software-design-patterns.md

   !options.hasOwnProperty( 'someField' )
   ```

-(4) Options as an Object should never have an extra prototype.
+(4) `options` argument should never have an extra prototype.
+It should be a simple object literal.

+(5) Use `config` judiciously and appropriately.
+If your API has too many parameters, don't immediately reach for `config` as the solution.
+Review your API to understand _why_ it has too many parameters, and possibly redesign.

 ### Points of discussion